zeroCoder1/avif.swift/README.md

 This package is provides full (compatibility support) for AVIF images for all apple platforms.
 Supports encode AVIF and decode AVIF images in convinient and fast way

-A package to display AVIF on iOS, MacOS, Catalyst, WatchOS, tvOS or encode AVIF images.
-Also provider AVIF support for Nuke.
-Have support for older versions of iOS, WatchOS, MacOSX, tvOS, Catalyst and all the simulators that doesn't have support for AVIF images

 Package based on `dav1d` to have the best speed of decompressing on devices that do not have support for AV1 hardware codec.
 As AVIF encoder have `aom` as just this one looks reasonable to encode AVIF images on mobile devices